falcosecurity/falco-website/content/en/blog/falco-aks-audit-logs-plugin/index.md

 Troubleshooting Kubernetes events is challenging due to the multitude of data sources involved: container logs, Kubernetes events, cloud logs, and more.
 Among these sources, Kubernetes audit logs are especially valuable for identifying threats, as every action passing through the Kubernetes API server is recorded there.

 We already provide plugins that let you parse and use Falco to detect threats in audit logs from GKE and EKS clusters.
-With our latest plugin, you’ll now have the same powerful threat detection capabilities for your Azure AKS clusters.
+With our latest plugin, you'll now have the same powerful threat detection capabilities for your Azure AKS clusters.

 ## What is Falco?